 Is Microsoft Edge Secure Network a real VPN?

 No. Edge Secure Network provides browser-level privacy by routing Edge traffic through Cloudflare’s network, but it is not a full device-wide VPN.
 It doesn’t cover non-browser apps or system-wide traffic like a traditional VPN does.
+Is hotspot shield a vpn and how it stacks up for privacy, speed, and streaming in 2026

 Can I use Edge Secure Network on mobile?